• Skip to primary navigation

 Fit woman doing curl biceps exercise with dumbbells in fitness gym center - Female athlete training with her personal trainer building muscle after 40

-• Multi-joint exercises – These workouts are based around moves like squats, deadlifts, and overhead presses where you’re using heavier weights and working for multiple muscle groups in one action.
+• Multi-joint exercises – These workouts are based around moves like squats, deadlifts, and overhead presses, where you’re using heavier weights and working for multiple muscle groups in one action.
 The benefit of these exercises is that while the workout may take longer, you only have to do them 2 or 3 times a week since you’re working out your entire body.
-I prefer these types of moves only because I enjoy lifting heavy, and they burn the most calories making them a great way to keep excess fat from accumulating.
+I prefer these types of moves because I enjoy lifting heavy, and they burn the most calories making them a great way to keep excess fat from accumulating.

 Isolation routine